top of page

 Topic details

-Topic A (Chemical warfare regulations during WW1): The devastating use of chlorine and mustard gas during World War One prompted international efforts to regulate chemical weapons through agreements like the Geneva Protocol, though questions of enforcement and accountability remained.
+Topic A (Chemical warfare regulations during WWI): The devastating use of chlorine and mustard gas during World War I prompted international efforts to regulate chemical weapons through agreements like the Geneva Protocol, though questions of enforcement and accountability remained.

 Topic B (Iran’s chemical and nuclear weapons stockpile revision): Reports of Iran enriching uranium to near weapons-grade levels, combined with limited access for inspectors, have sparked global debate over nuclear regulation, verification, and the future of non-proliferation.